 For this recipe, you can use cauliflower or buy the frozen florets.
 I especially like the frozen florets because not only do they keep longer, it’s just quicker and more convenient.
 If you use the whole head of cauliflower, cut it into smaller florets.
 If you already have the frozen florets, microwave for a few minutes, till a bit tender, or skip this step if you have a really powerful blender.

 I make mine two different ways; sometimes I add some palm oil to it for some variety and other times I just eat it as is.
 It’s completely up to you which version you make.

-Blend in a blender with about 2 cups of water.
-I like to blend on high till the cauliflower is completely pureed.
+Blend in a blender with about 2 cups of water, and blend on high till the cauliflower is completely pureed.
 Pour into a cheesecloth or any semi-transparent cloth that will allow most of the water to pass through.

 Fold the cheesecloth over and squeeze to drain the water added during blending.
 You might have to squeeze more than once but it’s okay if some water is still left in the cauliflower.

-Now pour into a pot on medium heat and stir for a few minutes till it begins to thicken.
+Carefully pour it from the cheesecloth into a pan on medium heat and stir for a few minutes till it begins to thicken.
 Add the psyllium husk and stir with a wooden paddle.

 If you wish, add the palm oil and stir some more.
 This step is completely optional.

 As you stir, mold the fufu into a roundish shape and when the consistency is like a paste, you know you’re done.
 You can refrigerate for an hour if you want a firmer consistency or just eat as is.
 I like to eat mine immediately cos I usually can’t wait!